mammos_entity

 mammos_units.Quantity

-is an object that carries a value and units.a
+is an object that carries a value and a unit.a

 mammos_entity.Entity

-is a quantity, which in addition links its definition in the EMMO ontology and the MaMMoS additions for magnetic materials
+links a quantity to its definition in the EMMO ontology and the MaMMoS additions for magnetic materials

 [1]: